nkatshiba/salary-calc/README.md

 # Salary Calc, developed using `Python`.
-It automates the process of calculating total salary based on base pay and overtime hours.
-This allows for precise and consistent calculations of take-home pay, including any overtime premiums or other relevant compensation.
+Salary Calc is a calculator developed using Python that simplifies the process of calculating total salary based on base pay and overtime hours.
+The tool allows for straightforward and consistent calculations of take -home pay, including any overtime premiums or other relevant compensation.